Rashid Khalidi

 Rashid Ismail Khalidi (رشيد خالدي; born November 18, 1948) is a Palestinian-American historian of the Middle East and the Edward Said Professor Emeritus of Modern Arab Studies at Columbia University.
 He served as editor of the Journal of Palestine Studies from 2002 until 2020, when he became co-editor with Sherene Seikaly.

-He has authored a number of books, including The Hundred Years' War on Palestine and Palestinian Identity: The Construction of Modern National Consciousness; has served as president of the Middle East Studies Association; and has taught at the Lebanese University, the American University of Beirut, Georgetown University, and the University of Chicago.
-Khalidi retired from Columbia University on October 8, 2024.
+Khalidi has written several books, including The Hundred Years' War on Palestine and Palestinian Identity: The Construction of Modern National Consciousness; has served as president of the Middle East Studies Association of North America; and has taught at the Lebanese University, the American University of Beirut, Georgetown University, and the University of Chicago.
+He retired from Columbia University on October 8, 2024.

 Family, education and career

 Khalidi was born in New York City.
-Khalidi is the son of Ismail Khalidi and nephew of Husayin al-Khalidi.
+He is the son of Ismail Khalidi and nephew of Husayin al-Khalidi.
 He is the father of playwright Ismail Khalidi and activist/attorney Dima Khalidi.
 He grew up in New York City, where his father, a Saudi citizen of Palestinian origin who was born in Jerusalem, worked for the United Nations.
 Khalidi's mother, a Lebanese-American, was an interior decorator.
 Khalidi attended the United Nations International School.

 In 1970, Khalidi received a B.A. from Yale University, where he was a member of the Wolf's Head Society.
 He then received a D.Phil. from Oxford University in 1974.
 Between 1976 and 1983, Khalidi "was teaching full time as an Assistant Professor in the Political Studies and Public Administration Dept. at the American University of Beirut, published two books and several articles, and also was a research fellow at the independent Institute for Palestine Studies".
 He has also taught at the Lebanese University.

 Khalidi became politically active in Beirut, where he resided through the 1982 Lebanon War.
 "I was deeply involved in politics in Beirut" in the 1970s, he said in an interview.
 Khalidi was cited in the media during this period, sometimes as an official with the Palestinian News Service, Wafa, or directly with the Palestine Liberation Organization.
 Khalidi has said that he was not a PLO spokesman, and that he "often spoke to journalists in Beirut, who usually cited me without attribution as a well-informed Palestinian source.
 If some misidentified me at the time, I am not aware of it."
-Subsequently, sources disagreed as to the nature or existence of Khalidi's official relationship with the organization.
+Subsequently, sources disagreed on the nature or existence of Khalidi's relationship with the organization.